Culture of Europe: Pre-1600

 This broad era encompasses early music, which generally comprises Medieval music (500–1400) and Renaissance music (1400–1600), but sometimes includes Baroque music (1600–1760).

 Post-1600

 This era includes the common practice period from approximately 1600 to 1900, as well as the modernist and postmodernist styles that emerged after 1900 and which continue to the present day.

 Modern music

 Folk music: Europe has a wide and diverse range of indigenous music, sharing common features in rural, traveling, or maritime communities.
 Folk music is embedded in an unwritten, oral tradition, but was increasingly transcribed from the nineteenth century onwards.
-Many classical composers used folk melodies, and folk has influenced some popular music in Europe.
+Many classical composers used folk melodies, and folk music continues to influence popular music in Europe, however its prominence varies across countries.
 See the list of European folk music.

-Popular music: Europe has also imported many different genres of popular music, including Rock, Blues, R&B Soul, Jazz, Hip-Hop and Pop.
-Various genres associated with and named after Europe are rooted in Electronic dance music (EDM), and include Europop, Eurodisco, Eurodance and Eurobeat.
+Popular music: Europe has imported many different genres of popular music, including Rock, Blues, R&B Soul, Jazz, Hip-Hop and Pop.
+Various modern genres named after Europe are rooted in Electronic dance music (EDM), and include Europop, Eurodisco, Eurodance and Eurobeat.
+Popular music can vary considerably across Europe.
+Styles of music from nations formerly under Ottoman rule enrich this variation, with their native musical traditions having fused with Ottoman musical influences over centuries.